Understanding Autism Burnout: Signs, Effects, + How to Recover

 Supportive, understanding people

 Isolation can deepen burnout, so safe, judgment-free support is vital.
 This could be trusted family, close friends, other autistic people, or autism-informed therapists.
-Support groups (online or in person) help many autistic people feel less alone.
+Support groups (online or in person) help many autistic individuals feel less alone.

-Accommodations and life adjustments
+Accommodations + life adjustments

 • Adjusted work or school hours